 - Drive your Acura around for at least 15 minutes.
 Make sure to manually shift the transmission between all the gears if necessary.
 This will allow your Acura transmission fluid to reach operating temperature.

-- Check automatic transmission level.
+- Check the automatic transmission level.
 Transmission fluid level should only be measured when the transmission oil is warm to get an accurate level reading.

 - If the transmission fluid level is low, add trans fluid until you bring the level between the min and max marks on the dipstick.
 If your Acura does not have a dipstick, you can purchase one from the dealer.
 Or check online for Acura Transmission Dipstick.
 Transmission oil dipstick may not be available for transmissions where the level is measured via the drain plug or that have a fill and drain plug.